petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/virtual-instances/users.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

-Use this section to specify the limit for file size and image dimensions for user portraits.
+Use this section to specify the maximum file size and image dimensions allowed for user portraits.
 There is also a toggle to check the image token on user portraits and organization logos before displaying them.

 | Configuration     | Purpose                                                                                                                                                                                                                               |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |